 Penetrating Damp

-Tell-Tale Signs of Penetrating Damp
+Signs of Penetrative Damp

-- Damaged plaster and bubbling paint
+- Deterioration of plaster and paint

 - Moss growth on external walls